Witiko/expltools/explcheck/doc/warnings-and-errors-03-syntactic-analysis.md

 A function call is cut off by the end of a file or an expl3 part of a file:

  /e301.tex

+## Unbraced n-type function call argument {.w label=w302}
+An n-type function call argument is unbraced:

+ /w302.tex

+Depending on the specific function, this may or may not be an error.